-In the third year of the program, a student must prepare for, take, and pass their comprehensive exams.
-These exams should happen just as students have finished or are finishing their course work.
-The comprehensive exams ("comps") provide an intensive test of the breadth and depth of a student's knowledge in English literature and literary criticism.
+In the third year of the program, a student must take and pass their comprehensive exams.
+The comprehensive exams provide an intensive test of the breadth and depth of a student's knowledge in English literature and literary criticism.
 They measure students' preparedness for teaching in academic settings and for moving on to a dissertation project.
 There is both a written and oral component to the exams.